Itchy Palms: Causes, Symptoms, Remedies, and Treatment

 Surprisingly, other non-skin-related health conditions can cause itchy palms.
 These include diabetes, nerve disorders, and liver disease.

 Itchiness is the primary symptom of this condition, but others like redness, rashes, hives, scaling, peeling, blisters, or sores can also occur, hinting at issues like eczema, psoriasis, allergic reactions, dermatitis, or scabies.
-Context matters – for instance, new symptoms after using a hand cream might point to an allergic reaction.
-Early recognition aids in swift, effective treatment, promoting optimal skin health.

 When it comes to itchy palms, there are several home remedies that can provide some degree of relief.
 Regular application of a hypoallergenic moisturizer can counteract dryness, which often exacerbates itchiness.
 Utilizing a cold pack can also prove helpful, as this can both alleviate itching and reduce inflammation.